lukasoppermann/veare-pre-next/storage/app/articles/160103-lumen-dingo-api-part-4.md

 }
 ```

-Retrieving related models works just like with any other many to many relationship.
+Retrieving related models works just like with any other *many to many* relationship.
-For both *owning* models (`Video` and `Article`) defined by the `morphToMany` call an eloquent collection is returned when using the *dynmaic property* `tags`.
+For both *owning* models (`Video` and `Article`) defined by the `morphToMany` call, an eloquent collection is returned when using the *dynmaic property* `tags`.
 You can either loop through the collection using a `foreach` loop or drill down with the query builder syntax.
 If you want to get the *owning* models from an *owned* `Tag` model you can either use the *dynmaic property* `articles` or `videos`, depending on the content you are looking for.
 In both cases a collection will be returned, just like before.

 ## Faker: Database seeding with relationships
 But what about seeding?
-We still need to create test data and seeding with related data is always a bit more.
+We still need to create test data and seeding with related data is always a bit more complicated.
 It all happens within your `ModelFactory` class.
 Basically you have two different ways of seeding related data.
-One way is to create data in a specific order and grab random items to be related to for e.g. a collection.
+One way is to create data in a specific order and grab random items to be related.
 The other way, if you need specific items to be related, is to create the items within another models factory call.

 ### Connect random data
-If you do not care which exact data is related, like adding tags to an article, creating tags first and retrieving random tags when creating the article is a good idea.
+If you do not care which exact item is related, like adding tags to an article, creating tags first and retrieving random tags when creating the article is a good idea.
 Our tags will have an autoincrementing `id`, so we do not need to assign it.
 Apart from this the tag only has a name e.g. "*programming*".

 ```php
 $factory->define(App\Api\V1\Models\Tag::class, function ($faker) {